-Fabrication of biomineralized composite materials: Most living organisms use elements in their environment to fabricate composite materials.
-Due to their intricate and hierarchical structure, biocomposite materials present improved material properties when compared with their pure inorganic counterparts.
-We use microorganisms to fabricate biomimetic composite materials combining high stiffness and toughness.
-Collaborations: Anne Meyer (TU Delft), An-Wu Xu (USTC, China), Santiago Garcia (TU Delft), Filipe Natalio (Weizmann Institute, Israel).
+We use microorganisms to fabricate bio-based and/or living materials.
+Most living organisms use elements in their environment to fabricate composite materials.
+Due to their intricate and hierarchical structure, bio-inspired composite materials present improved material properties when compared with their pure inorganic counterparts.

 We design, develop and use biophysical assays to track dynamical cellular processes occurring at the cell membrane.
 We study artificial cell membranes as well as living (algal and bacterial) cells.
 Our interest is in the study of individual biomolecules, cells and membranes under external physical/chemical stimuli.
 This, in the hope of understanding the molecular mechanisms driving biological processes.

 Collaborations: Andreas Engel, Daniel Tam (Lab for Aero & Hydrodynamics, TU Delft).

 Dols-Perez A#, Marin V#, Amador GJ#, Kieffer R, Tam D, Aubin-Tam ME

 Artificial cell membranes interfaced with optical tweezers: a versatile microfluidics platform for nanomanipulation and mechanical characterization

 ACS Applied Materials & Interfaces, 2019